Product Idea |

 The Legend of Sleepy Hollow is one of the original classic American Halloween stories.
 I love Halloween, and Washington Irving’s 1820 short story about the love-struck Ichabod Crane being chased out of Sleepy Hollow by a headless Hessian encapsulates the season for me.

-I wanted to create the moment of the story as the Headless Horseman, unable to cross Sleepy Hollow bridge, succeeds in chasing poor Ichabod and his horse Gunpowder out of town.
+I wanted to create the moment of the story where the Headless Horseman, unable to cross Sleepy Hollow bridge, succeeds in chasing poor Ichabod and his horse Gunpowder out of town.

-My inspiration came when we visited the real Sleepy Hollow in New York in October.
-After that visit, I made a very large diorama that I took to many LEGO fan events over the course of the year.
-The feedback on that Diorama was very positive, so I decided to save the important elements of the build and make a scaled-down version of it that I would love to see as a set.
+My inspiration came when we visited the real town of Sleepy Hollow in New York last year.
+After that visit, I made a large diorama which I have taken to many LEGO fan events over the past year.
+The feedback was very positive, so I decided to save the important elements of the build and make a scaled-down version that I would love to see as a set.

-My design process involves showing three important parts of the story I am trying to tell: The Horseman, The Bridge, and Ichabod.
-I wanted those elements to be able to be viewed individually, mixed or matched, and all come together to tell the story.
+My design process involves showing the three important parts of the story I am trying to tell; The Horseman, The Bridge, and Ichabod.
+I wanted those elements to be able to be viewed individually, mixed or matched, and all together to tell the story.

 The Horseman

-The black horse rearing up and being silhouetted by a large harvest moon.
-His tattered cape flows the wind and holding a large Jack-o-Lantern that will be soon thrown at Ichabod.
-I wanted his part of the story to have a large spooky unworldly tree to show that his side is the spooky side
+The black horse is rearing up, silhouetted by a large harvest moon.
+His tattered cape flows in the wind and he holds a large Jack-o-Lantern, soon to be thrown at Ichabod.
+I wanted his part of the story to have a large spooky unworldly tree to show that his side is both dark and menacing.

 The Bridge

-I wanted a traditional New England-covered bridge.
-Though not true to the original short story.
-It is true to other tellings of the story.
-Plus, it is very recognizable to how people see the story.
-I wanted, the best I could, to show a flowing stream under the bridge to add the idea of movement to it.
+I wanted a traditional New England style covered bridge.
+Though not true to the original short story, it is true to many other adaptations of the legend.
+I built a flowing stream under the bridge to add the idea of movement to the design.

 Ichabod

-I believe my idea would make a great LEGO set because it speaks to the spookiness of Halloween without being too scary.
-The way the modules can combine to tell a story and that story can be modified gives the owner the freedom of choice.
+I believe my idea would make a great LEGO set because it speaks to the spookiness of Halloween without being too scary, allowing families and fans of all ages to enjoy creating it.
+The way the modules can combine to tell a story which can be modified during and after building gives the owner the freedom of choice.
 Finally, I feel it would make a great addition to the collection for any fan of the Fall Season, Sleepy Hallow, or a good spooky story!

 -SL